 Ultrasound in the context of abortion care has received more attention in recent years as states have passed regulations mandating specific ultrasound procedures.
 Already, 23 states have enacted such laws, requiring abortion providers to perform ultrasounds and/or offer fetal images and heart tone sounds to patients.
 Additional laws are being introduced across the country, with the most extreme requiring that a doctor explain certain characteristics of the fetus regardless of a woman’s desire for that information.

-Abortion opponents expect that women who view ultrasound images will be more likely to forgo having an abortion.
-Many reproductive rights advocates oppose these regulations, citing concerns that they are coercive and interfere with the patient-provider relationship.
-Despite widespread legislation, there is little evidence about ultrasound in the abortion context.
-The Patient Ultrasound Viewing Project documented the ways in which ultrasounds are presented and provided to women in the abortion setting.
+Abortion opponents support these regulations, expecting that women who view ultrasound images will be more likely to forgo having an abortion.
+Reproductive rights advocates generally oppose the regulations, citing concerns that they are coercive and interfere with the patient-provider relationship.
+Both sets of claims assume specific effects of ultrasound viewing on women seeking abortion.

 To delve deeper into these claims, ANSIRH conducted a variety of research studies to better understand the use and experience of ultrasound viewing in the abortion care setting:

 - Gatter, Mary, Kimport, Katrina, Foster, Diana Greene, Weitz, Tracy, Upadhyay.
 Ushma D. January 2014.
 Relationship Between Ultrasound Viewing and Proceeding to Abortion.
 Obstetrics and Gynecology.
 123(1):81-87.

 - Kimport, Katrina, Ushma D. Upadhyay, Diana Greene Foster, Mary Gatter, Tracy A. Weitz.
 2013.
 Patient Viewing of the Ultrasound Image Prior to Abortion.
 Contraception.
 88(5): 666-670.